-The restaurant inside the lobby offers a full menu that is based around French cuisine.
-There is also a pool menu that allows you to enjoy the offerings as you like by the pool.
+The restaurant inside the lobby offers a full menu that is based on French cuisine.
+There is also a pool menu that allows you to enjoy the offerings you like by the pool.

 A breakfast buffet complete with fresh baked French pastries is on display every morning.
-We indulged our tastebuds to the pain au chocolat, which was buttery, crispy, chocolatey and delicious.
+We indulged our tastebuds in the pain au chocolat, which was buttery, crispy, chocolatey, and delicious.

 A lobby bar is centrally located in the hotel and makes for a great place to meet and catch up on the day.
 Sadly we didn’t get to see the rooftop bar but we hear that it offers an amazing view of Paris and the Eiffel Tower.

 Our only regret is that we didn’t have enough time to enjoy all of the many amenities available at the Molitor.
 We’ll need to schedule another visit to truly relax and enjoy everything!

 We really enjoyed our stay at the Hotel Molitor.
 The staff was extremely friendly and welcoming.
 From the moment we arrived, we were enchanted by the surrounding art and engaged in learning about the fascinating history of Hotel Molitor.
 If you’re looking for a unique hotel with an engaging personality all it’s own, we highly recommend a visit and stay at the Hotel Molitor.

 THE QUICK BITE: When the Hotel Molitor opened in 1929 it was the most popular swimming bath in Paris for 60 years.
 Now it’s an urban oasis just minutes from downtown Paris.